ihmccreery/sjfnw/README.md

 - [Link issues](https://help.github.com/articles/closing-issues-via-commit-messages/) in your commit descriptions when applicable.

 See [this post](http://nvie.com/posts/a-successful-git-branching-model/) for more details on the general git branching model we're going for.

-## Running a local server

-The first time, or after adding new models, you'll need to sync the database first.
-From root level of the repo, run:

-`./manage.py syncdb`

-You should see output as tables are created in the local database.
-Create a superuser when prompted - that creates a user account that you can use to log into the admin site on your local server.

-_If this doesn't work, make sure `manage.py` has execute permissions. `chmod a+x manage.py` should work._

-##### To run the server:

-Move up one level to the directory containing the repo and run:

-`dev_appserver.py sjfnw`

-_If you get something like 'command not found', make sure GAE is in your path.
-Use `echo $PATH` to confirm._

-## Running tests

-`./manage.py test fund grants`

-To check test coverage, install [coverage.py](http://nedbatchelder.com/code/coverage/), then do

-`sh check_coverage.sh`

-which will output coverage details as html files in `/.coverage-html`